Skip to main content

 2. Opening the Withings ScanWatch (Gen 1), Disconnect the Sensor Cable: step 2, image 1 of 1

-• Requires soldering skills and proper tools.
+• You need soldering experience and the right tools.

 • Reconnect the sensor cable.